-26-2.3 Requirements for Low Priced Dwelling Units.
+26-2.3 Requirements for low-priced dwelling units.

-Low priced dwelling units qualifying for various incentives set forth in various city codes, policies and procedures shall comply with this Section.
+Low-priced dwelling units qualifying for various incentives set forth in various city codes, policies, and procedures shall comply with this section.

-- A. In order to qualify as a low priced dwelling unit, the unit shall be built by: - (1) A developer as part of a Type A Development described in a valid Housing Opportunity Program Agreement; - (2) An owner builder; or - (3) A nonprofit affordable housing organization. - B. Low priced dwelling units shall meet the following: - (1) Sale prices or rental rates shall be affordable to a household with an income at or below one hundred percent (100%) of the area median income, using a four (4) person household for buyers and a three (3) person household for renters according to the procedures established in the Santa Fe Homes Program; - (2) Buyers, renters or owner/builder of low priced dwelling units shall not earn more than one hundred twenty percent (120%) of the area median income, adjusted for household size; - (3) For sale units and units built by an owner builder shall be owner occupied for at least five (5) years; - (4) For all low priced dwelling units, a lien shall be placed against the property for the value of all fee waivers or reductions given by the city and such lien shall be repaid to the city when the unit is refinanced or sold, with proceeds from the lien repayment being deposited into the city's affordable housing trust fund; and - (5) At the time of initial occupancy of the low priced dwelling unit the following minimum household size shall be met unless the city's office of affordable housing approves a smaller household size upon the request of the nonprofit affordable housing organization or the buyer of the low priced dwelling unit.
-This paragraph (5) does not apply to a unit built by an owner builder.
+- A. In order to qualify as a low-priced dwelling unit, the unit shall be built by one of the following actors: - (1) A developer as part of a type A development described in a valid housing opportunity program agreement; - (2) An owner/builder; - (3) A nonprofit affordable housing organization; or - (4) A multifamily developer providing market-rate rental housing that meets the criteria of LPDU as described in subsection 26-2.3(C). - B. Low-priced dwelling units shall meet the following criteria: - (1) Sale prices or rental rates affordable to a household with an income at or below one hundred percent (100%) of the area median income, using a standard four-person household for buyers and a three-person household for renters, according to the procedures established in the Santa Fe homes program; - (2) Buyers, renters, or the owner/builder who do not earn more than one hundred twenty percent (120%) of the area median income, adjusted for household size; - (3) Owner-occupied for at least five (5) years, for units built by an owner/builder and for-sale units; - (4) A city-placed lien against the property for the value of all fee waivers or reductions given by the city, to be repaid to the city when the unit and/or property is refinanced or sold, with proceeds from the lien repayment being deposited into the city's affordable housing trust fund; and - (5) At the time of initial occupancy of the low-priced dwelling unit, meeting the following minimum household size, unless the city's office of affordable housing approves a smaller household size upon the request of the nonprofit affordable housing organization or the renter or buyer of the low-priced dwelling unit.
+This criterion (5) does not apply to a unit built by an owner/builder.